darinz/DL/05_CNN/03_architecture_evolution.md

 The evolution of Convolutional Neural Network architectures has been driven by the need to solve increasingly complex computer vision tasks while addressing challenges like vanishing gradients, overfitting, and computational efficiency.

+> **Key Insight:**
+>
+> Each new CNN architecture was a response to a specific challenge—deeper networks, better generalization, or more efficient computation.
+Understanding this evolution helps you design better models for your own tasks.

 ## Table of Contents

 1. [LeNet-5 (1998)](#lenet-5-1998)